 When you create a workplace, you also have an area where you can train your brain to be in “work mode.”

-But, if you’re going to be working from home while you’re also taking care of your kids, you can’t just go in another room and shut the door.
-Otherwise your kids will find all sorts of things to do, that you may not approve of.
+But if you’re going to work from home while you’re also taking care of your kids, you can’t just go to another room and shut the door.
+Otherwise, your kids will find all sorts of things to do that you may disapprove of.

-So in this post, I’m going to share some tips for creating both a place where you can work with your kids nearby, and also a place where you can store all your things.
-Depending on your home’s layout, these may or may not be the same space.
+In this post, I’m going to share some tips for creating a place where you can work with your kids nearby and also a place where you can store all your things.
+Depending on your home’s layout, these may not be the same space.

-My work area has changed a couple of times over the years, but here are the principles I always use to create a workspace in my home.
+My work area has changed a couple of times over the years, but here are the principles I always use to create a home office space in my home.

 1. Have a Home Base

-You can’t pack around your entire work space, so you really need a home base.
+You can’t carry your entire workspace around each time you need to work, so you really need a home base.
 For me, it’s a roll-top desk.
-It’s been in the living room, and is now in our home office space.
+It’s been in the living room and is now in our home office.
 Wherever it is, it holds the bulk of what I need for my business.

 In the desk you’ll find: